Walmart eases pickup cart rules after worker safety concerns

 The company's reversal also suggests a sharper balance between order volume and day-to-day worker safety.
 In stores where pickup traffic is heavy, a rule that looks efficient on paper can become a bottleneck on the floor if it slows employees down or makes the cart harder to control.
 By stripping away the extra bins, Walmart acknowledged that a process built for volume still has to work for the people doing the lifting, steering and stopping.

-For team leads and coaches, the change is a reminder to keep watching for hazards that hide in plain sight: blocked sight lines, unsafe loads and workflow rules that seem tidy in a plan but rough in practice.
+For team leads and coaches, the change is a reminder to keep watching for hazards that hide in plain sight: blocked sight lines, unsafe loads, missing safety labels and workflow rules that seem tidy in a plan but rough in practice.
 For associates, the bigger question is whether this is a meaningful fix or only a partial concession.
 Either way, the cart now reflects a basic truth of the pickup floor: speed only counts if workers can move safely enough to keep up with it.